Bandon — Oregon, USA

 Hole 18, Par 5

 A sloping fairway toward an enormous left bunker puts a premium on your drive.
 Favor the left side of the fairway on your second shot to avoid trouble right.
 This green is slightly bowl-shaped so shots will automatically move toward the center.
 The greenside bunkers are nice to look at but not to be in.

 Play Pacific Dunes in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play Pacific Dunes (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play Pacific Dunes (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.

 In one click, you can choose to play a selection of holes or the whole course; you can adjust about twenty parameters and display modes and customize the gaming experience and difficulty: the tee-box that is right for you, wind strength, pin position, green speed, fairway hardness, etc ...) or simply you can keep the settings that are available to you.
 You can also try one of the 35 scoring systems available, for more fun.

 You can also choose to take a golf lesson on this course, and enjoy the precision of trajectory measures and the beautiful surroundings.

 Please note that the severity index specified above is meant in ideal conditions i.e. no wind, pin position easy,...